 Cnidoscolus aconitifolius also known as Chaya, aka 'Mayan Tree Spinach' or 'Mexican Tree Spinach', is a large fast-growing and productive perennial shrub.
 In Mexico, Chaya is eaten as a leafy green vegetable, and is very common.
 Chaya is cooked just like spinach and is excellent in stir-fries!
 It's a great source of protein, vitamins, calcium, and iron and also a rich source of antioxidants.
 Chaya actually has more nutritional benefit then Spinach.
 Chaya is quite literally, a super green!

 The plant is native to Central America, and is believed to have originated on the Yucatan peninsula.
 The stems of the plant are woody and succulent-like, and expel a milky white sap when cut.
-The plant can grow to a height of 15 feet if growth conditions allow, but can very easily be maintained as low as 2 ft.
+The plant can quickly grow to a height of 15 ft if growth conditions allow, but can very easily be maintained as low as 2 ft.

-There is one thing to note about Chaya- the leaves under any circumstance should not be eaten raw.
-The plant contains a poison similar to cyanide (the stuff in Apple seeds) that is lethal and can sicken individuals when consumed.
-The poison is neutralized by boiling the leaves for 5-15 minutes, straining the water, and cooking in a new pot of water.
+Chaya leaves should not be eaten raw, as the plant contains a toxin similar to cyanide (the stuff in Apple seeds) that is toxic when consumed.
+Luckily, the poison is easily neutralized by boiling the leaves for 5-15 minutes then straining the water before cooking with.
 This process is called blanching and is required prior to consumption.